Monte Paschi says three structured trades under review

 Shares in Monte dei Paschi, the world's oldest bank, fell 8.4 percent to 0.2541 euros on Wednesday before the statement was released.

-They had already dropped 5.7 percent on Tuesday after reports the bank would have to book a loss of at least 220 million euros (184 million pounds) on the Alexandria deal alone.
+They had already dropped 5.7 percent on Tuesday after reports the bank would have to book a loss of at least 220 million euros ($292 million) on the Alexandria deal alone.

 The scandal over the trades, which has thrust the bank into Italy's election campaign, is the latest setback for Monte dei Paschi and analysts have called for the lender to quickly come clean and get its house in order.